Control, Optimal Transport and Neural Differential Equations in Supervised Learning: Introduction

 \end{itemize}

 {\bf Acknowledgement} The authors would like to thank Prof. Enrique Zuazua for enlightening discussions on the topic.
-They are also indebted to Prof. Tan Bui-Thanh, Prof. Nhan-Phu Chung, Prof. Nam Q. Le, Prof. Connor Mooney and Mr. Antonio Alvarez Lopez for discussions on the topics.
+They are also indebted to Prof. Tan Bui-Thanh, Prof. Nhan-Phu Chung, Prof. Nam Q. Le, Prof. Connor Mooney for discussions on the topics.